 “For a long while, I saw how the number of students feeling stressed out just kept climbing” – Pernille Steen Pedersen

-The research project is based at the Department of Management, Politics and Philosophy (MPP) but carried out in close collaboration with students and the Study Administration of CBS.
-The anchoring at MPP accentuates the interdisciplinary and trans-disciplinary approach of the project that weights undertaking the research in a collaborative manner with a diverse group of people across disciplines, staff functions, and backgrounds.
+The research project is based at the Department of Business Humanities and Law (BHL) but carried out in close collaboration with students and the Study Administration of CBS.
+The anchoring at BHL accentuates the interdisciplinary and trans-disciplinary approach of the project that weights undertaking the research in a collaborative manner with a diverse group of people across disciplines, staff functions, and backgrounds.
 In addition, the exploratory project methodology ensures a broad approach to allow for stress among students to be studied and addressed in new ways.
-MPP has a long tradition for research and education that crosses boundaries and connects diverse perspectives with a unique focus on the study of the human and of social organization.
-In this manner, MPP contributes to CBS as a place for research and education connecting business with socially relevant studies in the humanities and social sciences.
-Two overarching visions define the scope and direction of the work within MPP:
+BHL has a long tradition for research and education that crosses boundaries and connects diverse perspectives with a unique focus on the study of the human and of social organization.
+In this manner, BHL contributes to CBS as a place for research and education connecting business with socially relevant studies in the humanities and social sciences.
+Two overarching visions define the scope and direction of the work within BHL:

 - A critical, compassionate and creative intellectual endeavors define and enhance humanity within business and social organization as a transformational potential for society, for the students and for ourselves.

 - A place where diverse disciplines meet key stakeholders in business, government and civil society in an effort to understand the radically transformative processes affecting individuals and society.